yoshitaka-kuroda/yoshitaka-kuroda/README.md

-## Hi there, I'm Yoshitaka Kuroda 👋　Do you have any recommendations?
+## Hi there, I'm Yoshitaka Kuroda 👋　Do you have any recommendations?.

+## Tech visionaries like Sam Altman, Dario Amodei, Dustin Moskovitz, Biz Stone, Evan Williams, and even John Mackey have all gone plant-based for brain performance and sustainability.
+With this many geniuses leaning into the vegetarian lifestyle, I’m starting to think it’s a mandatory patch for the human OS.
+Better upgrade to a veggie-based diet now, or I might not survive the next era lol. 🥗🚀

 ## Currently studying for the Google Cloud Associate Cloud Engineer exam.